Inequalities for generalized matrix function and inner product: Positivity and Dragomir's inequality

-In this section, we provide two analogous results (Corollary \ref{coro42} and Proposition \ref{prop43}) of the above (\ref{eeq12}).
-Based on this result, we then give a short proof of Dragomir's inequality (Theorem \ref{thm32}).
-The following Lemma is an Exercise in \cite[p.
-26]{Bh07}, we will present a detailed proof.
+In this section, we first present two analogous result of (\ref{eeq12}) in Corollary \ref{coro32} and Proposition \ref{prop33}.
+By applying Corollary \ref{coro32}, we then give a short proof of Dragomir's inequality (Theorem \ref{thm32}).
+Next, we require the following lemma, which is an exercise in \cite[p.
+26]{Bh07}.
+We here provide a detailed proof for the convenience of readers.

-\begin{lemma} Let $A=[a_{ij}]$ be a $3\times 3$ complex matrix and let $|A|=\bigl[ |a_{ij}|\bigr]$ be the matrix obtained from $A$ by taking the absolute values of the entries of $A$.
+\begin{lemma} Let $A=[a_{ij}]$ be a $3\times 3$ complex matrix and let $|A|=[|a_{ij}|]$ be the matrix obtained from $A$ by taking the absolute values of the entries of $A$.
 If $A$ is positive semidefinite, then $|A|$ is positive semidefinite. \end{lemma}

 \begin{proof} We first note that the positivity of $A$ implies all diagonal entries of $A$ are nonnegative.
 If a diagonal entry of $A$ is zero, as $A$ is positive semidefinite, then the entire row entries and column entries of $A$ are zero and it is obvious that the positivity of $ $ implies the positivity of $ $.
-Without loss of generality, we may assume that $a_{ii}>0$ for every $i=1,2,3$.
+Without loss of generality, we may assume that $a_{ii}>0$ for $i=1,2,3$.
 Let $D=\mathrm{diag}\bigl\{ a_{11}^{-1/2},a_{22}^{-1/2},a_{33}^{-1/2}\bigr\}$ and observe that $D^*|A|D=|D^*AD|$.
 By scaling, we further assume that

 Recall that $X\ge 0$ means $X$ is positive semidefinite.
 Our goal is to prove

 Assume that $a=|a|e^{i\alpha}$ and $b=|b|e^{i\beta}$, and denote $Q=\mathrm{diag}\left\{ 1,e^{-i\alpha },e^{-i\beta }\right\}$.
 By a direct computation, we obtain